 See Illinois (unpublished)

 A selection from my never-published guide to Illinois history and culture, intended for the thinking tourist.
+(See "See Illinois" in Publications for more about that project.)
 The remains of the Mississippian metropolis at Cahokia in Illinois's Metro-East area have tantalized scholars as well as tourists for more than a century.
 How people lived there, and why they stopped living there, have been the subjects of much scholarly disputation.
 (For example, see the thought-provoking Cahokia: Ancient America's Great City on the Mississippi by Timothy R. Pauketat (Penguin Books, 2010).

 A few miles west of Collinsville in St. Clair County, at the 2,200-acre Cahokia Mounds State Historic Site, is the remains of a truncated pyramid with four terraces that rose more than 100 feet, or roughly the height of a nine-story building.
-It is known today as Monks Mound, for the French Trappist monks who lived here in the early 1800s, and whose contribution to the region’s history is otherwise negligible.
+It is known today as Monks Mound, after the French Trappist monks who lived here in the early 1800s and whose contribution to the region’s history is otherwise negligible.
 At more than 14 acres the mound’s base is bigger than that of the Great Pyramid of Egypt.
 Radiocarbon sampling by archaeologists suggests that it took 250 years to build—not surprisingly, considering that its 22 million cubic feet of dirt was hauled in baskets borne on human backs.

 About 3,000 years ago, Illinoisans began to cultivate certain plants for food.
-Their society’s shift from hunting and gathering to a more sedentary existence marks the beginning of what is usually (and carelessly) called civilization in the state.
+Their society’s shift from hunting and gathering wild foods to a more sedentary agricultural existence marks the beginning of what is usually (and carelessly) called civilization in the state.
 Cahokia was the great city of that era, its Chicago, and it sprawled over the sites of the modern communities of Mitchell, Dupo, Lebanon, East St. Louis, and St. Louis.

-Cahokia was built by people of the Mississippian culture, who dominated the southeastern U.S. and the Mississippi Valley from about 700 A.D. until the 1700s.
+Cahokia was built by people of the Mississippian culture, who dominated the southeastern U.S. and the Mississippi Valley from about A.D.
+700 until the 1700s.
 The builders of Cahokia probably had come north from the Arkansas or Tennessee valleys to build here on what was the frontier of their civilization.
-The Mississippians sustained their civilization with an economy based on maize, the primitive ancestor of today’s corn.
+The Mississippians sustained their civilization with an economy based on maize, an ancestor of today’s corn.
 As civilized people everywhere tended to do, they made calendars, traded with remote peoples, suffered from a too-rich diet, and organized themselves according to social status.

 They also dedicated beautiful artworks to the gods.
 Among the artistic treasures unearthed from the region are stone figures such as the frog pipe from St. Clair County and “the Birger figurine” from just east of the Cahokia Mounds site in Madison County; the latter depicts a woman kneeling on the back of a serpent (possibly a fertility symbol).
 Both are in the collection of the Illinois State Museum.

 Some Euro-American settlers of scientific bent concluded that the structures were too large to have been made by primitive humans and must instead be the remnants of an ancient eroded landscape.
 Others accepted the mounds’ human origins but guessed wrong about their purpose.
 William Oliver, touring the American Bottom in the 1840s, concluded that they were fortifications.
-Archeologists, relying on hard digging and radiocarbon dating rather than imagination, have divined purposes in mounds of different styles and eras.
+Archeologists, relying on hard digging and radiocarbon dating rather than imagination, have divined different purposes for mounds of different styles and eras.
 Some were built as burial places of important clan members.
-The people of the Mississippian culture built them as artificial hills, manufactured prominences on which they erected the civic and religious buildings, including the dwelling place of important personages.
+The people of the Mississippian culture also built them as artificial hills, manufactured prominences on which they erected the civic and religious buildings, including the dwelling place of important personages.

 There was no new invention that make Cahokia possible in the sense that the railroad made Chicago possible; indeed, the Mississippians were still stuck in the Stone Age, having not yet mastered the wheel, metallurgy, or the training of beasts of burden.
 The innovation that gave rise to Cahokia was social.
 What the Mississippians of Cahokia did was organize themselves in a way that allowed them to not just cope with but capitalize on an undependable environment.
 Rainfall in the area was, and is, unpredictable.
-The land is drowned many years with floods and parched in others through drought.
+The land is drowned many years with floods and parched in others by drought.
 To cope, the Cahokians learned to exploit several types of soils for food in specialized farming communities in the city’s hinterland.
 Fields on the nearby bluffs were safe from flood, bottomland fields safe from drought, each providing insurance against crop failure in the other.

+The Mississippians in the American southeast were doomed once the Spanish arrived there, undone by European diseases against which the stoutest wood stockades were no defense.
+Cahokia was doomed too, although the causes are less clear.
 The mute ground has yielded no evidence of war or plague which might explain Cahokia’s demise.
-Anthropologists have been arguing the point since the 1920s, so far with no conclusion.
-Some speculate that the cause was economic, that the population grew too large to be sustained by the local resource base.
+Some anthropologists speculate that the cause was economic, that the population grew too large to be sustained by the local resource base.
 Others point to evidence that hostile Late Woodland peoples—hunting tribes that were culturally less evolved and materially poorer—might have disrupted trade networks.

 Perhaps more important, the loss of trees that once drank up summer rains on the bluffs left rainfall to slide down into the Bottom, inundating crop fields at the height of the growing season.
 These suddenly vulnerable fields apparently were abandoned, as the Mississippians moved their settlements upslope, onto the drier alluvial fans at the base of the bluffs.
 Culturally advanced for their day, the Cahokians were perhaps not advanced enough to survive their own careless stewardship of local resources.

-In the 1970s, Cahokia Mounds was finally promoted from park to historic site, with the more fastidious management which that status demands.
+In the 1970s, Cahokia Mounds was finally promoted from park to historic site and run with the more fastidious management which that status demands.
 The area under state protection was only 144 acres at first, but has since been expanded to 2,200-acres.
 The State of Illinois also has improved its stewardship.
 Hidden in the present parking area were three mounds whose presence had eluded officials until archaeologists excavated the area prior to building; officials reshaped the planned lot to avoid a burial mound—perhaps the highest compliment a late twentieth century Euro-Americans civilization could pay another.

-All the tricks of the museum trade are needed in these displays, as it takes more imagination than most people have to see an ancient city on 2,200 acres that has been scarred by old airport runways, a drive-in movie theater, construction borrow pits, and farms.
+All the tricks of the museum trade are needed in these displays, as it takes more imagination than most people possess to see an ancient city on 2,200 acres that has been scarred by old airport runways, a drive-in movie theater, construction borrow pits, and farms.
 Still, people try; while attendance is down from the more than 400,000 who used to tour it each year in the early 2000s (mainly due to reduced school visits) a quarter-million people still visit Cahokia Mounds every year. ●